vitaliimelnychuk/blog/documents/article/2021-10-22-how-to-optimize-images-for-web-performance.md

 ## Checklist

 The first step of automation is to create a checklist to do it manually.
 This is something I usually use to check `critical` issues with images performance.
+There is great feature in Github to have a [PR template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to start with.

 - Is compression for images enabled?
 - Do we have different image resolutions(Mobile, tablet, laptop)?
 - Do we use the best image format based on the user device?

 As a note, take a look at https://github.com/calibreapp/image-actions to make images optimization as part of your build process.